 As Iraqis began cleaning up outside the Our Lady of Salvation church in the city’s Karada neighborhood Monday, survivors described of the carnage inside and outside the church.

-They said the gunmen set off a car bomb and opened fire before entering the church, and then beat some of the worshippers.
+They said the gunmen set off a car bomb and opened fire before entering the church, and then beat some of the worshipers.

 The U.S. military provided air support the rescue operation.
 Surveillance video released by the U.S. shows a series of explosions inside the church as Iraqi forces moved in.